The World Cup draw has been made and the groups have been decided. This preview contains all you need to know about betting on World Cup Group A.

 Key Player: Mohammad Salah

 Mohammed Salah’s emergence as a genuine star provides this Egyptian side with the quality that their best squads have often lacked.
 Egypt’s chances of progressing are likely to depend upon the performances of the Liverpool attacker.
 Salah scored pivotal goals in qualifying and had a direct involvement in six of Egypt’s eight qualification goals.
-He will need to be at his best to help Egypt through the group.
+He will need to recover from his Champions league final injury and be at his best to help Egypt through the group.

-If Salah can maintain his incredible form then Egypt will have a good chance of earning points against all three sides in the group.
-They will expect to beat Saudi Arabia and will be problematic opponents for both Russia and Uruguay, so a bet on Egypt to win over 3.5 points in group A at 1.806* could be a smart one.
+If Salah can return to fitness and maintain his incredible form then Egypt will have a good chance of earning points against all three sides in the group.
+They will expect to beat Saudi Arabia and will be problematic opponents for both Russia and Uruguay, so, provided Salah plays some part in the group, a bet on Egypt to win over 3.5 points in group A at 2.030* could be a smart one.

 Elo Ranking: 16